-- The thousands separator is the comma (,). - The decimal separator is the period (.).

-- Three digits appear between each thousands separator. - The positive and negative signs are plus (+) and minus (-), respectively.
+- The thousands separator is the comma (,). - The decimal separator is the period (.). - Three digits show between each thousands separator. - The positive sign is plus (+) and the negative sign is minus (-).

 For monetary values, IBM Informix products also use a currency symbol, the dollar (\$) sign, in front of a monetary value.
-For an introduction to numeric and monetary end-user formats, see "Numeric and Monetary Formats" on page 1-13.
-For information about how to customize these end-user formats, see "Customizing Monetary Values" on page 1-31.
+For an introduction to numeric and monetary end-user formats, see "Numeric and monetary formats" on page 1-12.
+For information about how to customize these end-user formats, see "Customize monetary values" on page 1-31.